-If it were up to us, God would resolve our difficulties in ways that produce the highest good for us—as we count goodness—in the shortest amount of time.
+If it were up to us, God would resolve our difficulties in ways that produce the highest good for us—as we count goodness—in the shortest possible time.

 Instead, God uses our trials to produce the highest good for more than just us—as he counts goodness—no matter how long it takes.